HairyPotato69/Data-Structure-and-Algorithmn/README.md

 ## Queue
 ![Basic queue](https://github.com/HairyPotato69/Data-Structure-and-Algorithmn/blob/main/Images/Linked%20list/queue.png)
 It is essentially linked list but with restrictions.
-Queue has FIFO (_first in first out_) and LILO (_last in last out_) characteristics.
+Queue has FIFO (_first in first out_) and LILO (_last in last out_) characteristics. <br>
-For example, the first data your insert into a queue will also be the first data to leave the queue.
+For example, the first data you insert into a queue will also be the first data to leave the queue.
 To put into perspective, imagine a queue at a cinema.
 The first person to enter the queue will be the first to enter/leave. _simple queue_

 **Types of Queue**